socites/beyond/README.md

 Modules in `BeyondJS` are located in directories.
 Modules are referenced by their paths relative to the root of your application.

 The following module will be navigated in the url **/welcome** and will append a simple div with the text "Welcome to my first module".
-While developing with `BeyondJS`, you do not have to worry about packing your resources, `BeyondJS` will dynamically load your welcome module when the /welcome url is navigated, `BeyondJS` will pack your module on demand and will render in the browser.
+While developing with `BeyondJS`, you do not have to worry about packing your resources, `BeyondJS` will dynamically load your welcome module when the /welcome url is navigated, `BeyondJS` will pack your module on demand.

 **module.json**
 ```javascript